CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging: Discussion

 \subsection{Application Perspectives}

-The proposed approach may provide a viable solution to ultrafast \gls{us} imaging modes in challenging environments, such as shear-wave elastography or high-velocity flow measurements (\gls{eg} echocardiography), where only few acquisitions are possible to track the underlying (fast-evolving) physical phenomena accurately, and where artifacts (including diffraction ones) can severely degrade the accuracy of these imaging modes~\cite{Montaldo_UFFC_2009}.
-It should be noted that such modes heavily rely on the time-coherence between consecutive frames, and that current static image metrics used throughout this work cannot guarantee such a coherence.
-Yet, we already carried a preliminary study on the latter aspect with positive outcomes~\cite{Perdios_IUS_2019}, and are currently evaluating it in greater detail, including all major image reconstruction improvements described in the present work.
-From the visual assessment of the \gls{invivo} carotid sequences, provided in video format as supplementary material, the proposed approach also seems to preserve the time-coherence of moving structures (smooth movement of speckle patterns).
+The proposed approach may provide a viable solution to ultrafast \gls{us} imaging modes (\gls{eg}, shear-wave elastography) in settings where only a few acquisitions are possible to track the underlying (fast-evolving) physical phenomena accurately, and where diffraction artifacts can severely degrade the accuracy of these imaging modes~\cite{Montaldo_UFFC_2009}.
+It should be noted that such ultrafast imaging modes rely on the time-coherence of moving speckle patterns between consecutive frames, and that static image metrics used in this work cannot assess such a coherence.
+A preliminary quantitative study was carried out on the latter aspect with positive outcomes~\cite{Perdios_IUS_2019}.
+Visual assessment of the \gls{invivo} carotid sequence (Supplementary Material, video) also suggests that the time-coherence of moving speckle patterns is preserved.
+We recently demonstrated that the proposed method enables accurate displacement estimations in zones initially shadowed by diffraction artifacts, in both numerical and \gls{invivo} conditions~\cite{Perdios_TMI_2021}.

-Portable systems could also benefit from such an approach in order to reduce the number of transmit-receive events required per frame, allowing, for instance, to reach more efficient power-down states of some electronic components~\cite{Hager_UFFC_2019}.
-Not to mention the potential simplifications in the transmitter as beamforming can be avoided when transmitting an unfocused wavefront, for which neither delay nor apodization are required.

-Sparse-array imaging is another area of research that could benefit from the proposed approach, as it is even more prone to diffraction artifacts.
-Indeed, sub-sampling the transducer aperture comes inevitably with substantial increases in \gls{gl}, \gls{sl}, and \gls{ew} artifacts.
+Portable systems could also benefit from the proposed approach to reduce the number of transmit-receive events required per frame, and reach more efficient power-down states of some electronic components~\cite{Hager_UFFC_2019}.
+Also, the complexity of the transmitter could be reduced as beamforming is unnecessary to transmit unfocused wavefronts.
+Sparse-array imaging could also benefit from the proposed approach as subsampling the transducer aperture inevitably entails substantial increases in diffraction artifacts.
+Preliminary results in the context of single-\gls{pw} imaging using sparse linear arrays were recently presented~\cite{Perdios_IUS_2020c}.

-It is also interesting to note that the use of a backprojection-based operation (akin to \gls{das} in its computational complexity) followed by an inference is readily compatible with real-time imaging, and this using a consumer-level \gls{gpu} (supplementary material, \cref{tab:results:trainings:inference-timings}).
-This preserves one of the biggest advantage of \gls{us} imaging compared with other medical imaging modalities;
+It is also interesting to note that the use of a backprojection-based operation (akin to \gls{das} in its computational complexity) followed by an inference is readily compatible with real-time imaging (Supplementary Material, \cref{tab:results:trainings:inference-timings}).